Upgrade from a Skype for Business hybrid deployment to Teams

-Follow the guidance in this article if you’ve deployed Skype for Business or Microsoft Lync on-premises and configured it in a hybrid deployment with your Office 365 tenant, and your organization wants to upgrade to Teams either selectively—by using multiple coexistence modes—or all-in.
-For either upgrade journey, you need to move your users to Skype for Business Online (if they aren’t already homed online) and then assign them the appropriate coexistence and upgrade mode.
+Follow the guidance in this article if you've deployed Skype for Business or Microsoft Lync on-premises and configured it in a hybrid deployment with your Microsoft 365 or Office 365 organization, and your organization wants to upgrade to Teams either selectively—by using multiple coexistence modes—or all-in.
+For either upgrade journey, you need to move your users to Skype for Business Online (if they aren't already homed online) and then assign them the appropriate coexistence and upgrade mode.

 Having the option to upgrade doesn’t necessarily mean your organization is ready for this change.
 For the best user experience, confirm that Teams meets your collaboration and communication requirements, make sure that your network is ready to support Teams, and implement your user readiness plan before upgrading users to Teams.